silvercrypto888/platinum_ecosystem/airdrop/multi_allocation/README.md

 `rounding_decimals`: Number of decimal places to round token amounts for the final combined allocations.

-`excluded_addresses`: List of addresses, which will be excluded from all allocations.
-In this applied example, the incinerator and LP addresses are exluded.
+`excluded_addresses`: List of addresses which will be excluded from all allocations.
+In this applied example, the incinerator and LP addresses are excluded.

 The main output is the final combined allocations csv file, which is `"COMBINED_allocations.csv"` in this applied example.
 This can be used for the airdrop tool in the parent folder, with appropriate configuration.